What are Miranda Warnings?

 Consequently, if police do not read a suspect these Miranda warnings, then the prosecutors cannot use the suspect’s confession at trial.
 See Miranda v.
 Arizona, 384 U.S. 436, 439 (1966).

 Custodial interrogation happens when police question a suspect who is in police custody.
 Further, a person formally arrested is in “custody” for Miranda purposes.
-Similarly, if police restrain a person to a degree associated with arrest, then this person is also in “custody” for Miranda purposes.
-Accordingly, the police must then read the suspect his Miranda rights before they question him.
+Similarly, if police restrain a person to a degree similar to an arrest, then this person is also in “custody” for Miranda purposes.
+Accordingly, the police must then read the suspect his Miranda rights before they ask him any questions.

-In contrast, if a suspect is not in “custody,” then police do not have to read the suspect his Miranda rights.
+In contrast, if a suspect is not in “custody,” then police do not have to read him his Miranda rights.
 A common example is a traffic stop.
 A traffic stop is a temporary seizure under the Fourth Amendment.
 But it does not qualify as being in police “custody” under the Fifth Amendment.
 This is why police can ask a suspected-drunk driver how much he drank before he started driving.
 Worst of all, the driver’s answers will hurt him in his DWI trial.